MikeORed/catalog-mcp/README.md

 ## AI Usage Guidelines

-This MCP server is designed for AI assistants querying structured data.
+This server is optimized for **local, schema-aware access to CSV-backed reference data** – the kind of data I use for project design, exploration, documentation aggregation, and hobby systems.
+For high-volume or mission-critical production workloads, you would typically pair LLMs with a dedicated database-backed MCP server and keep this catalog focused on lightweight, structured datasets close to the agent.

 When designing datasets:

 ### Dataset Design for AI